2022 Ford Transit 250 Cargo Van Bolt Pattern

 The table below shows how the Transit 250 Cargo Van's wheel specifications have changed over the years.
 The 2022 model year is highlighted.

-The 2022 Ford Transit 250 Cargo Van has a bolt pattern of 5x160.
+Expert Buying Guide for 2022 Ford Transit 250 Cargo Van

 In our dataset, Ford Transit 250 Cargo Van appears from 2020 to 2024 (4 model years).
+Across recorded model years, this model generally keeps the same bolt pattern.

 - Observed bolt-pattern variants for this model: 1